greenelab/xswap-manuscript/manuscript.md

 We performed three prediction tasks to assess the performance of the edge prior.
 We compared the permutation-based prior with two additional predictors: our analytical approximation of the edge prior and the product of source and target degree, scaled to the range [0, 1] so that we could assess its calibration as well as its discrimination.
-We used 20 biomedical networks from the Hetionet heterogeneous network [@doi:10.7554/eLife.26726] that had at least 2000 edges for the first two tasks ([Supplemental table](#networks)).
+We used 20 biomedical networks from the Hetionet heterogeneous network [@doi:10.7554/eLife.26726] that had at least 2000 edges for the first two tasks (Table [S2](#tbl:networks)).

 In the first task, we computed the degree-based predictors (edge prior, scaled degree product, and analytical prior approximation) and predicted the original edges in the network by rank-ordering node pair edge predictions by the node pairs' predictor values.
 We used node pairs that lacked an edge in the original network as negative examples and those with an edge as positive examples.